afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to execute permissions to all subdirectories
+Script to create a directory with 751 permissions